 Native trees for your April backyard

-The fantastic thing about native Australian trees and shrubs – or one of the fantastic things about them! – is that you we can plant them at any time of the year.
+Who doesn’t love beautiful native gardens?
+The fantastic thing about native Australian trees and shrubs – or one of the fantastic things about them! – is that you can plant them at any time of the year.
 However, if we had to pick out a time of year that is the best for this, we’d have to say April or the other autumn months.
-That’s because with the soil still warm and a relatively moist winter coming up, the plants will get to growing straight away.
+That’s because with the soil still warm and a relatively moist winter coming up, the plants in your native gardens will get to growing straight away.

 The natives we are thinking of are those that are perfect, by reason of their size and beauty, for suburban lots.
 That is: melaleucas, grevilleas, callistemons, (bottlebrushes), banksia, leptospermum and prostanthera species.

-Eucalypts are fabulous too if you have a large enough block, as they tend to grow very large, they are fast growing, and they need regular attention from a qualified arborist to prevent danger from dropping branches.
-There are also many attractive smaller eucalypts – contact us at AllRound for advice on smaller varieties that are native to south-east Queensland.
+Eucalypts are fabulous too for your larger native gardens if you have a large enough block, as they tend to grow very large, they are fast growing, and they need regular attention from a qualified arborist to prevent danger from dropping branches.
+There are also many attractive smaller eucalypts.
+Contact us at AllRound for advice on smaller varieties that are native to south-east Queensland.

 April is for getting your native garden established

-Now is the best time to get your native trees established.
+Now is the best time to get your native trees established for your native gardens.

 The secret is to plant small so that the roots will establish well.
 Taller plants that have been in containers are likely to have trouble establishing their roots, and will “sulk” for some time after planting.
 They may end up top-heavy and skimpy in the roots, leaving them unstable in high weather.
 Instead, when you are buying, choose small plants in tubes or in small, very long containers that have allowed the seedlings to send roots down deeply.
 These will often overtake larger plants from shallower pots once planted.